 Interactions between PCK components for Early Childhood Science Teaching

-With the purpose of defining the impact of epistemological beliefs on PCK integrations for the early childhood science teaching, the teaching sections of preschool teachers in the low and high groups were firstly combined, and the number of teaching sections on a group basis and the binary relations between PCK components were defined (Table 3).
+To define the impact of epistemological beliefs on PCK integrations for the early childhood science teaching, the teaching sections of pre-school teachers in the low and high groups were firstly combined, and the number of teaching sections on a group basis and the binary relations between PCK components were defined (Table 3).

 Table 3.
 Teaching episodes and dyads